entando/entando-docs/vuepress/docs/v6.3.2/tutorials/create/ms/generate-microservices-and-micro-frontends.md

 ### Project Structure
    * ```/src/main/docker``` contains Docker files to help with local development environments.
    * ```/src/main/java``` and ```src/main/resources``` contain the microservice codebase and configuration.
    * ```/ui``` holds the React-based micro frontends.
-By default, each entity is allocated an MFE for details, form, and table.
+By default, JHipster generates 3 MFEs per entity to contain the details, form, and table.
    * ```/bundle``` is used to assemble the project code into an Entando Bundle.

 ## Next Steps